The Effect of Manual Maneuver on Shoulder Pain of Laparoscopic Gynecology Surgery, a Randomized Clinical Trial Study

 Post-laparoscopic shoulder pain often leads to the use of common painkillers like naproxen and acetaminophen, and occasionally stronger narcotic painkillers may be necessary (1-3).
 Our study found a significant decrease in the need for analgesics among patients in the intervention group who underwent manual maneuvers, which was anticipated given the reduction in pain intensity following these maneuvers.

-Hasan et al. found that injecting normal saline into the abdominal cavity during laparoscopy, along with gas evacuation, significantly reduces shoulder pain and decreases the need for painkillers at the end of the procedure.
+Adlan et al. study showed that injecting normal saline into the abdominal cavity during laparoscopy reduces shoulder pain at rest and during movement.
 This finding aligns well with the results of our study (16).

 In a 2012 study, Asgari et al. demonstrated that physical therapy and various laparoscopic techniques for gas removal did not effectively alleviate shoulder discomfort or reduce the need for painkillers.
 This discrepancy may be attributed to differences in surgery duration, anesthesia type, and the expertise of the gynecological surgeon (17).